hammerheim-game/hammerheim-rules/5-warbands.md

 spells.
 These Runes are only temporary due to the haste of the Runesmith but may not be dispelled during the game.
-Runes may be inscribed on axes, hammers, swords, two handed weapons, helmets, shields, light and heavy armour.
+Runes may be inscribed on axes, hammers, swords, two handed weapons, helmets, shields, light and heavy armor.
 The runes are:
 Rune Effect Effective on Difficulty
-Iron 6+ ward Armour 6
+Iron 6+ ward Armor 6
-Stone +1 armour save Armour 6
+Stone +1 armor save Armor 6
 Fury +1 A Weapon 7
 Striking +1 WS Weapon 6
 Speed +1 I Weapon 5